Solar-powered plane breaks solo flight record across Pacific to Hawaii

 "The experience of flight is so intense that I can only focus on the present moment and discover how to deal with my own energy and mindset," Borschberg said in a statement.

-(Reporting by Suzanne Roig in Honolulu, Hawaii; Editing by Eric M. Johnson, Sandra Maler, Victoria Cavaliere and Gopakumar Warrier)
+(Reporting by Suzanne Roig in Honolulu, Hawaii; Editing by Eric M. Johnson and Sandra Maler)